 Nonfiction Highlights:

-Andrea Debbink THRIVE WHERE YOU'RE PLANTED: A Guided Journal to Help You Get Outside, Touch Grass, and Connect with the Natural Wonders in Your Neighborhood (forthcoming from Quirk Books); FLOWER FORAGING (forthcoming from Chronicle)
+Andrea Debbink THRIVE WHERE YOU'RE PLANTED: A Guided Journal to Help You Get Outside, Touch Grass, and Connect with the Natural Wonders in Your Neighborhood (Quirk Books); FLOWER FORAGING (Chronicle)

 Freda Epum THE GLOOMY GIRL VARIETY SHOW (forthcoming from Feminist Press)